-Legality queries are due at least 14 days prior to the competition in which you intend to compete.
+Legality queries are due at least 14 days prior to the competition in which you intend to compete (or at least 14 days prior to the date you wish to receive an answer by).
 They must be submitted to the company through email@example.com and will not be accepted via any other form of message.

-Rulings are based on the skill as performed in the video, using USASF guidelines and glossary.
+Rulings are based on the skill as performed in the video, using IASF guidelines and glossary.
 Any changes in execution later may result in a different ruling on the day.

 All participants must enter divisions in which they are eligible by specified age requirements.
-Proof of age for each participant must be available upon request at the competitions at which a participant’s squad performs.
+Proof of age for each participant must be available upon request at the competitions at which a participant performs.
 This can be in electronic or hard copy form.